ASeli/website-chorgestuehle-und-ihre-werkstaetten/src/de/02_programme.md

 13.00	 		Lunch Break

-14.20	Barbara Spanjol-Pandelo (University of Rijeka): *Matteo Moronzon – an artist or a project manager of a woodcarving workshop?*

-15.00	Christel Theunissen (Radboud University Nijmegen): *Jan Borchman and his fellow craftsmen.
+14.20	Christel Theunissen (Radboud University Nijmegen): *Jan Borchman and his fellow craftsmen.
 The creation of choir stalls in the Low Countries*

-15.40			Break
+15.00	Barbara Spanjol-Pandelo (University of Rijeka): *Matteo Moronzon – an artist or a project manager of a woodcarving workshop?*

 Chair: Gerhard Weilandt

+15.40 Gerdi Maierbacher-Legl (HAWK-FH-Hildesheim): *Das Chorgestühl von 1537 aus Tobsdorf/Dupus in Siebenbürgen/Rumänien.
+Aspekte der Werktechnik und Bezüge zum Schäßburger Meister Johannes Reychmut*

+15.20			Break

-16.00	Detlef Witt (Greifswald): *Anklam - An example of stalls in parish churches in Pomeranian*
+16.40	Detlef Witt (Greifswald): *Anklam - An example of stalls in parish churches in Pomeranian*

-16.40	Kaja von Cossart (Drechow): *The choir and other 13th century furniture in the Cistercian Monastery Doberan*
+17.20	Kaja von Cossart (Drechow): *The choir and other 13th century furniture in the Cistercian Monastery Doberan*

-17.20		 	Final discussion
+18.00		 	Final discussion

-18.00 	General meeting of the Misericordia International members
+18.45 	General meeting of the Misericordia International members

 20.00   Get-together